-- Abrin works by getting inside the cells of a person's body and preventing the cells from making the proteins they need.
+- Abrin causes illness by getting inside the cells of a person’s body and preventing the cells from making the proteins they need.
 Without the proteins, cells die.
-Eventually this is harmful to the whole body, and death may occur.
+Eventually this harms the whole body, and death may occur.

-- Effects of abrin poisoning depend on whether abrin was inhaled, ingested, or injected.
+- Effects of abrin poisoning depend on whether abrin was breathed in, swallowed, or injected.

 Signs and symptoms of abrin exposure

-- Initial symptoms of abrin poisoning by inhalation may occur within 8 hours of exposure.
-Following ingestion of abrin, initial symptoms may occur in less than 6 hours but usually are delayed for 1 to 3 days.
+- Initial signs and symptoms of abrin poisoning by breathing in or swallowing are likely to occur within 8 hours of exposure.
+However, symptoms may also be delayed for 1 to 3 days.

-- Inhalation: Within a few hours of inhaling significant amounts of abrin, the likely symptoms would be respiratory distress (difficulty breathing), fever, cough, nausea, and tightness in the chest.
+- Inhalation: Within a few hours of breathing in significant amounts of abrin, the likely signs and symptoms would be difficulty breathing (respiratory distress), fever, cough, nausea, and tightness in the chest.
 Heavy sweating may follow as well as fluid building up in the lungs (pulmonary edema).
 This would make breathing even more difficult, and the skin might turn blue.
 Excess fluid in the lungs would be diagnosed by x-ray or by listening to the chest with a stethoscope.
 Finally, low blood pressure and respiratory failure may occur, leading to death.

-- Ingestion: If someone swallows a significant amount of abrin, he or she would develop vomiting and diarrhea that may become bloody.
-Severe dehydration may be the result, followed by low blood pressure.
+- Ingestion: Someone who swallows a significant amount of abrin would develop vomiting and diarrhea that may become bloody.
+Severe dehydration may result, followed by low blood pressure.
 Other signs or symptoms may include hallucinations, seizures, and blood in the urine.
 Within several days, the person’s liver, spleen, and kidneys might stop working, and the person could die.